daronphang/programming-resources/cloud-computing/AWS/services/monitoring/products.md

 For instance, you can create an alarm that automatically stops an EC2 instance when the CPU utilization percentage remains below a certain threshold for a specified period.

+### Metrics

+Metrics are the fundamental concept in CloudWatch.
+A metric represents a time-ordered set of data points that are published to CloudWatch.
+AWS resources send metrics to CloudWatch for free at a rate of 1 data point per metric per 5-minute interval.

+### Custom Metrics

+To gain more granular visibility, you can use high-resolution custom metrics, which makes it possible for you to collect custom metrics down to a 1-second resolution.

 ## AWS CloudTrail

 AWS CloudTrail records API calls for your account i.e. trail of breadcrumbs or log of actions that someone has left behind them. **You can use API calls to provision, manage and configure your AWS resources**.
 The recorded information includes (non-exhaustive):